vibrationtoolbox/vibration_toolbox/readme.rst

 Installation of current code
 ____________________________

-The usage documentation is far behind the current code, while the reference is way ahead of the released code due to the ``autodoc`` capability of `Sphinx <http://www.sphinx-doc.org/en/stable/>`_.
-Especially as of early 2017, the code is in rapid development, and so is the documentation.
+The usage documentation is far behind the current code, while the reference is way ahead of the released code due to the `autodoc <http://www.sphinx-doc.org/en/stable/ext/autodoc.html>`_ capability of `Sphinx <http://www.sphinx-doc.org/en/stable/>`_.
+Especially as of early 2017, the code is in rapid development.
+So is the documentation.
 Releases to `pypi <https://pypi.python.org/pypi>`_ are far behind current status as stopping to deploy would cost more time that it is worth.
 We have the objective of releasing a first non-beta version at the end of May, but even this cannot be promised.

-If you wish to install the current version of the software, download the latest ``wheel`` file from ``https://github.com/vibrationtoolbox/vibration_toolbox/tree/master/dist``.
+If you wish to install the current version of the software, download the newest ``wheel`` file from ``https://github.com/vibrationtoolbox/vibration_toolbox/tree/master/dist``.
 This should be easy to understand, outside of what a ``wheel file`` is.
 Don't fret that.
-It's the full package as it stands.
+It's the full package as it currently stands (at lease the last time someone made a `wheel`).

 Then, type::